VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 ## About the diagnostics

-So the diagnostics signs, the thing Neovim uses to tell us there is an error in our source code... by default the space needed to render that sign is hidden, and when there is a sign the whole screen shifts to the right.
+So the diagnostics signs, the thing Neovim uses to tell us there is an error in our source code... by default the space needed to render that sign is hidden and when there is a sign the whole screen shifts to the right.
 That behavior can be configured in the `init.lua` file.

 If you set the option `signcolumn` to the string `yes`, Neovim will reserve the space for the sign.
 You will have a whitespace reserved for any type of signs in the gutter.